falcucci/hedera-payments/README.md

 `POST /payment`: Send a payment to a specific address.

-GET /balance/:accountId: Check the balance of a specific account.
+`GET /balance/:accountId`: Check the balance of a specific account.

-GET /transactions/:accountId: Retrieve a list of transactions for a specific account.
+`GET /transactions/:accountId`: Retrieve a list of transactions for a specific account.

 Examples